 Professional Indemnity insurance can cover an array of potential risks.
 As well as providing cover against claims of professional negligence, it can include protection against intellectual property infringement, claims of dishonesty or defamation of character, and also if there has been the loss or inappropriate use of documents or client data.

 Negligence can be a broad topic.
 Providing the wrong advice can happen without intention, and anyone can make mistakes when they are working on large accounting or tax projects.
 We’re only human!

 As an accountant or bookkeeper, you provide your clients a valuable service.
 But if a client thinks that your work has been negligent and has led to a financial loss or damage to their reputation, then they could claim for compensation.

-With John Heath’s Professional Indemnity Insurance for Accountants and Bookkeepers, you can cover your business against many of these claims.
+Here at John Heath, we can help you to arrange Professional Indemnity Insurance for Accountants and Bookkeepers, to give you cover for your business against many of these claims.

 Clients may also ask for proof of your professional indemnity policy before they agree to allow you to work with them, especially when you are bidding to work with local authorities or large organisations.
 Getting properly covered could help to take your business to the next level and progress your career.

 The role of accountants has changed dramatically over the last decade.
 Changes to regulations have meant fresh opportunities have arisen to provide new services to clients.
 From probate and consultancy services to business recovery, the additional revenue streams have also brought potential issues if things go wrong.

 The areas of specialism will define exactly why Professional Indemnity insurance is so important.
 Dealing with company taxation and audit, for example, claims have been brought against accountants who have supplied tax advice, including tax efficiency schemes which are considered evasive or fraudulent by HMRC.
 The subsequent penalties levied by HMRC can be massive.
 The client will hold you responsible for advising them incorrectly.